1 Taras Shevchenko National University of Kyiv (Kyiv, Ukraine)

 2 Taras Shevchenko National University of Kyiv (Kyiv, Ukraine)

-Keywords: aggressiveness, interpersonal arguing, argumentation, empiricalization, Ukrainian identity
+Keywords: multimodal argumentation, aggressiveness, interpersonal arguing, Ukrainian identity, controversy, empiricalization

 Hample, Dale (2003) Arguing skill.
 Handbook of communication and social interaction skills.
 Mahwah, NJ: Lawrence Erlbaum, 439-478.